heyy-riyan/portfolio_website/README.md

 - Ensure responsiveness across all devices and improve your site's performance using Suspense and Preload.

-Link to a website by using Netlify: /
+Link to a website by using Netlify:https://mdabdulwaliportfolio.netlify.app/